kaijaygregory/CryptoClustering/README.md

-# CryptoClustering
+# crypto-clustering

 __Project Summary__

-In the CryptoClustering project, I used Python and unsupervised learning techniques to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
+In the crypto-clustering project, I used Python and unsupervised learning techniques to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
 The key steps of the project include:

 __Data Preparation:__ I loaded the cryptocurrency market data from the provided crypto_market_data.csv file into a DataFrame.
 I then standardized the data using the StandardScaler module from scikit-learn.